-Oh boy, I wish I could tell you it was as simple as swapping one for the other in a 1:1 ratio.
+I wish I could tell you it was as simple as swapping almond flour for wheat flour at a 1:1 ratio.
 But it’s not and when you think about it, you can see why.
-Almond flour is ground nuts, full of fat and moisture, entirely without gluten and not nearly as powdery, fine and dry as wheat flour.
+Almond flour is basically ground nuts, full of fat and moisture, entirely without gluten and not nearly as powdery, fine and dry as wheat flour.
 So there are a whole range of factors you need to account for when adapting a wheat-based recipe to low carb and gluten-free.
-A cup of almond flour also differs significantly in weight from a cup of wheat flour.
-Out of curiosity, I just went and measure the two (literally right now, as I am writing this) and a cup of wheat flour came to 5 oz, while a cup of Honeyville blanced almond flour came to 3.98 oz.
-That’s a full ounce difference!
+You need to consider the texture, density, and moisture content of the baked good you want to make over.

-So if you are a total beginner with almond flour, I’d actually suggest you stick to some tried and true recipes to get a feel for how it behaves and the overall proportions.
+If you are a total beginner with almond flour, I’d actually suggest you stick to some tried and true recipes to get a feel for how it behaves and the overall proportions.
 That’s certainly how I started, 2 and 1/2 years ago.
 Once you have a good sense for almond flour recipes, you will find it easier to strike out on your own and adapt some family favourites.

 Let me tell you what I do, when I start making over a recipe.
 Take, for example, my Almond Crusted Butter Cake.
 The original wheat-based recipe took about 50% more butter and 50% less flour.
-And knowing that almond flour has a higher fat content but is less dense than wheat flour, I basically switched this ratio around.
+Knowing that almond flour has a higher fat content but is less dense than wheat flour, I basically switched this ratio around.
 Then I doubled the baking powder and added in whey protein to make up for the lack of gluten and to give the end result more structure.
 Then I crossed my finger, said a little prayer, and popped it in the oven.
-And it has since become one of my all-time favourite recipes!
+And it has since become one of my all-time favourite keto cake recipes!

 You can also increase the eggs for more protein and structure, but too many eggs can give the final result a rubbery texture or make it too “wet” and gummy in the center.
-I usually start with one more egg, and then add another closer to the end if the batter seems to heavy and thick.
+I usually start with one more egg, and then add another closer to the end if the batter seems too heavy and thick.

 One important thing to note when adapting wheat flour recipes is that your almond flour batter will almost always be thicker.
 Don’t expect it to look exactly like a wheat-based batter and resist the urge to thin it out with liquids, or you will likely end up with a soggy mess.

 First off, I don’t know of too many other nut “flours” that are as finely ground as true blanched almond flour, so if texture and consistency of the end result is dependent on the grind, then you may have some difficulty.
-But some muffin, cake, scone and cookie recipes would lend themselves admirably to a simple swap of one nut flour/meal for another.
+Some keto muffins, scone and cookie recipes lend themselves admirably to a simple swap of one nut flour/meal for another.
 Several of my biscotti recipes could be made with hazelnut meal instead of almond flour, as could some cracker and cookie recipes.
 And my Hazelnut Chocolate Chip Bundt Cake could easily be made with another nut meal of choice (walnut, almond, pecan…all of those would do well).

 Coconut flour is an entirely different creature than any flour based on tree nuts.
 It’s fine, powdery, dense and soaks up liquids like nobody’s business.
 It also requires more eggs and sometimes more other “binders” like xanthan gum, to keep the final product together.
 And you want to use WAY less coconut flour for a recipe than you would almond flour, sometimes as little as 1/3 to 1/4.
 In essence, if you choose to make a recipe based on almond flour with coconut flour, you will need to restructure the whole thing.

-If I were to take one of my basic almond flour recipes and rework it for coconut flour, I would start with half the amount of flour, twice the eggs, some xanthan gum, a little more leavening agent like baking powder, and then I would add my liquids like coconut or almond milk last and not all at once.
+If I were to take one of my basic almond flour recipes and rework it for coconut flour, I would start with about 1/3 the amount of flour, twice the eggs, some xanthan gum, a little more leavening agent like baking powder, and then I would add my liquids like coconut or almond milk last and not all at once.
 I would add some liquid, work it in and see how thick the batter was, then add a bit more and a bit more until it felt right to me.
 Again, “right” in this case is likely be a thicker batter than anything wheat-based, so it take some experimenting to get it right.

 One good thing about working with coconut flour (and almond flour) is that they don’t contain gluten so over-mixing is usually not an issue.
 On occasion, I’ve been making a coconut flour recipe and suddenly thought it needs another egg or two.
 I’ve added it at the very end and had no problems with the end result.
 In this sense, at least, coconut and almond flours can be very forgiving.

-The best answer I can give you here is “maybe”.
+The best answer I can give you here is: maybe.
 Peanut flour comes in a variety of forms, including roasted (light and dark), unroasted, partially defatted and full-fat.
 I ordered some peanut flour once that was essentially just ground peanuts and it did well as a sub for almond flour in several recipes.
 But the defatted ones are a little bit like coconut flour, they are very fine and powdery and soak up a lot of liquid.
 So they are going to require some reworking of the basic recipe in some of the same ways as coconut flour, although to a lesser extent.

-It isn’t, as some people think, to get more protein into my diet.
-I am an unabashed carnivore and consume plenty of protein!
-The simple truth is that gluten is itself a protein and it’s part of what gives wheat-based baked goods structure, allowing them to rise and stay risen.
-In gluten-free baking, adding in a protein can help make up for this.
-You can easily swap out the whey for your protein powder of choice (hemp, soy, even egg white powder), but the results may vary a little depending on the protein content per serving.
+It all comes down to the science of baking.
+Gluten is a protein and it’s part of what gives wheat-based baked goods structure, allowing them to rise and hold their shape.
+In gluten-free baking, adding in a dry protein can help make up for this.
+You can’t just add more egg whites because that will throw off the liquid to dry ratios.
+But you can easily swap out the whey for your protein powder of choice (hemp, soy, even egg white powder).
+The results may vary a little depending on the protein content per serving.

 I keep my unopened bags of almond flour in my cellar, which is quite cool year round.
 Once a bag is opened, I transfer half of the almond flour to an airtight container and keep it on my counter.
 The rest is frozen or refrigerated to keep help it keep.
 I don’t recommend trying to bake with the almond flour straight out of the freezer.
 The high moisture and fat content will make it very clumpy and hard to work with.

-Please, PLEASE let your baked goods cool completely!
-It can be tempting to start cutting them up soon after they are baked, but try to resist or you may wind up with a heap of crumbs.
-The texture and cohesiveness of almond flour baked goods ALWAYS improves upon cooling and sitting.
+- Let your almond flour baked goods cool completely.
+My friends, I can’t emphasize this enough.It can be tempting to start cutting them up soon after they are baked, but try to resist or you may wind up with a heap of crumbs.
+The texture and cohesiveness of low carb baked goods always improves upon cooling and sitting.
 Crackers, cookies and tart crusts will crisp up better and breads and muffins will hold together better when left to sit for an hour or two.

+- Watch it carefully.
 Almond flour baked goods can also brown more quickly than wheat flour recipes.
 If I am adapting a wheat-flour recipe, I almost always lower my oven temperature by 25 degrees F, and I watch it carefully.
 If the top and sides are browning too quickly, I cover the pan with aluminum foil.